 The writers behind this newsletter.

-Author of NYCuriosity Substack.
+Author of the NYCuriosity Substack.
 Exploring NYC policy developments through insights into NYC open data and my own background in economic research and data science.
 Member of Manhattan Community Board 3.

 \ud83d\udccd Williamsburg.
 I help write the NYC Friends of Abundance Substack